GeoFS-Extensions/autoland/CONTRIBUTING.md

 Make sure you update the version number in `manifest.json`.
 Here's how to do that:

-- The last digit (e.g. 3.2.3.**14**) is for CI releases, and you should reset that number to 0.
-- The second to last digit (e.g. 3.2.**3**.14) is for patches.
-If you're fixing a bug, increment this number. (e.g. 3.2.4.0)
+- The second to last digit (e.g. 3.2.**3**) is for patches.
+If you're fixing a bug, increment this number. (e.g. 3.2.4)
-- The second digit (e.g. 3.**2**.3.14) is for new features.
+- The second digit (e.g. 3.**2**.3) is for new features.
 If you're adding a new option, or adding a new functionality to a script, increment this digit and reset the digits right of it to 0.
-(3.3.0.0)
+(3.3.0)
-- The first digit (e.g. **3**.2.3.14) is for very major releases.
+- The first digit (e.g. **3**.2.3) is for very major releases.
 If your change doesn't fall into the other catagories, increment this digit and reset the digits right of it to 0.
-You should also open a discussion for this. (e.g. 4.0.0.0)
+You should also open a discussion for this. (e.g. 4.0.0)

 ### Make a Pull Request